Find Affordable College Courses

 Read full report on Communication Sciences at Southeastern Louisiana University

 A rank of #5 on this year’s list means Southern University and A & M College is a great place for communication sciences students working on their bachelor’s degree.
-Southern University and A & M College is a medium-sized public school located in the midsize city of Baton Rouge.
+Southern University and A & M College is a moderately-sized public school located in the city of Baton Rouge.

 Women make up 96% of the communication sciences majors at the school.